balexand/font_awesome/README.md

 # FontAwesome

-Font Awesome for Rails asset pipeline.
+Font Awesome for the Rails asset pipeline.
 Doesn't depend on SASS or LESS and properly generates digests using the `asset_path` method.

 ## Installation